naytasplace/naytasplace/README.md

 - 👋 Hi, I’m @naytasplace
 - 👀 I’m interested in Data Analyst courses for now
 - 🌱 I’m currently learning Data Analyst courses
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects for beginners in SQL, PowerBI and Python
 - 📫 How to reach me ...

 <!---